Adaku-Analyst/Palmoria-BI-Study/README.md

 + DAX / Power Query – Calculated columns and measures

 🔍 Key Insights
-+ Several departments show imbalanced gender representation
++ The male staff earn more than the female staff averagely regardless of ratings.
-+ Some regions fall below the mandated $90,000 minimum salary
++ On the average, employess earn below $90,000 minimum salary
 + Average salary gaps were found in key departments by gender
 + Bonus allocation highlights top-performing employees
-+ Salary band analysis shows majority earning between $70k–90k
++ Salary band analysis shows majority earning between $70,000–$90,000 with men earning more than women on the average.

 🙌 Author Adaku Nwachukwu 📍 Lagos State, Nigeria 📱 +234 802 269 4082 📧 funminwachukwu@gmail.com